GMS6804-master/bioconductor-microbiome/bioconductor_microbiome.md

 meanSdPlot(cts, ranks = FALSE);
 dev.off()
 ```
-## Testing differences in alpha diversity
+## How can you test for differences in alpha diversity?
 We recommend the non-parametric [Kolmogorov-Smirnov test](https://www.rdocumentation.org/packages/dgof/versions/1.2/topics/ks.test) for two-group comparisons when there are no relevant covariates.

 ```